umbraco/UmbracoDocs/Extending/Packages/index-v8.md

 versionFrom: 7.0.0
 keywords: packages
 meta.Title: "Umbraco Packages"
-meta.Description: "A package extends the functionality of Umbraco to provide additional functionality to editors, developers, site visitors, and all other types of users of Umbraco."
+description: "A package extends the functionality of Umbraco to provide additional functionality to editors, developers, site visitors, and all other types of users of Umbraco."
 ---

 # Packages